Haltwhistle, Northumberland, Holy Cross Church

 HERITAGE HIGHLIGHTS: Font used by St Paulinus

-In the centre of Haltwhistle stands this largely 13th century church, on a site that may have been in use since the 7th century.
-Unusually, church was built in one go, and is an excellent example of Early English architecture, aided by a sensitive Victorian restoration.
+In the centre of Haltwhistle stands this largely 13th-century church, on a site that may have been in use since the 7th century.
+Unusually, the church was built in one go, and is an excellent example of Early English architecture, aided by a sensitive Victorian restoration.

 In AD 635 Oswald, the Christian King of Northumbria, defeated the armies of Cadwallon and Penda of Mercia at the Battle of Heavenfield.
 Oswald's victory was the signal for Celtic missionaries from Scotland to convert the north of England to Christianity.
 The first to arrive was St Aidan, sent from Iona.

 Aidan probably preached in Haltwhistle, and may have founded a church here.
 The present 13th century church stands east of 'Eden's Lawn', thought to derive from the Celtic 'Llan Aidan', or Aidan's Church.

 Aidan's contemporary was St Paulinus, who arrived around AD 625.
 Paulinus was an Italian missionary, accompanying AEthelburg, sister of the King of Kent, who came north to marry King Edwin of Northumbria.

 Paulinus centred his missionary efforts in the area around Haltwhistle.
 He is said to have baptised King Edwin at Walltown, about 4 miles to the north-west, where you can still find a natural spring known as 'The King's Well'.
 An alternative legend says that the 'king' at King's Well was King Arthur.